A Disturbing Twinkie That Has, So Far, Defied Science

 Perhaps that's why folks are so fascinated with the shriveled, mummified Twinkie, which offers such a harsh contrast to the golden sponge cake icon that lives in their memories.

-"When those memories are tainted by a visual reality like the Twinkie experiment, we are kind of caught off guard," says Kasson.
+"When those memories are tainted by a visual reality like the Twinkie experiment, we are kind of caught off guard," Kasson says.
 "We're like, no, that's a symbol of my childhood!
 You can't take that from me, too.'"

-"We're living in a time where we're all really grappling with our mortality," agrees Lovett.
+Lovett agrees.
+"We're living in a time where we're all really grappling with our mortality," he says.
 "Eventually, all of us are food for fungi.
 Seeing that is sort of facing the reality of our mortality and our destination."